ClementJ18/finalBIGv2/README.md

 * Syntax Highlighting
 * Filtering by filename
 * Text search in file (including with Regex)
-* Ability to create new files directly in the archive
 * Adapts to dark mode
 * Linux support
+* Select multiple files at once
+* Rename files in place
 * And many more in the future!

 At this very early stage I am mostly looking for feedback so if you have any thoughts feel free to open a ticket or find me on discord @Necro#6714.
 I can usually be found on quite a few BFME/SAGE servers.